Law enforcement in Sudan: History

 The SPF and army worked together from 1965 to 1969 to quell the unrest caused by the rebellion in the Southern provinces.
 By 1970, SPF headquarters included administration, immigration, nationality, public affairs, training, and security administration.
 These divisions also existed at provincial levels.
 Each provincial police force had about 2,000 officers.
 Khartoum frequently modified the command and administration of the SPF.

 Prior to 1977, women served in the police after learning basic administrative duties and working on criminal cases involving women as witnesses or defendants.
 In 1977 four women completed the two year course at the Sudan Police College and became the first females to join the ranks.
 A limited number of women served in the SPF and generally worked in administrative sections, on juvenile delinquency matters, or criminal cases that involved female Sudanese witnesses or defendants.

 The police reported to the minister of interior until 1979, when that post was abolished, and various ministers became responsible for different areas of police work.
 This arrangement proved unwieldy, however, and the Police Act of 1979 instituted a unified command in which the head of the force reported to the president.
-After al-Numayri's fall, the cabinet position of minister of interior was restored, and the director general of police was made responsible to the minister.
+After the overthrow of President Jaafar Nimeiry in 1985, the cabinet position of minister of interior was restored, and the director general of police was made responsible to the minister.

 Central police headquarters in Khartoum was organized into several divisions—such as administration, training, and security affairs—each commanded by a police major general.
 The main operational elements included the traffic police and the riot police.
-The 1979 legislation brought specialized police units, such as one for the Sudan Railways, under the SPF’s authority.
+The 1979 legislation brought specialized police units, such as one for the Sudan Railways, under the SPF's authority.
 Khartoum headquarters maintained liaison and cooperated with the International Criminal Police Organization (Interpol) and agencies involved in combating international drug trafficking.

 The government's new administrative system delegated many powers to the regional level, but law enforcement outside major urban areas was organized at the state level.
 Thus, the SPF was subdivided into state commands, which were organized according to the same divisions found in the national headquarters.
 Local police directors reported to state police commissioners, who in turn were responsible to the SPF director general in Khartoum.
 Each provincial command had its own budget.